Ehab97/TrackExpenses/README.md

 # Track Expenses

-A React Native app that allows users to Track theri Expses
+A React Native app that allows users to Track their  Expses

 ## Getting Started